 It has been said that fences make the best neighbors, but is that your concern for your home fence plans?
 Depending on where you live will determine the residential fence design best suited for your home fence.

-When deciding on the design and style of a residential fence and gate system, homeowner have several questions, understandably.
-We’re going to answer a few of them here base on answers from several residential fence companies and residential fence builders that focus on home fence designs and needs.
+When deciding on the design and style of a residential fence and gate system, homeowners have several questions, understandably.
+We’re going to answer a few of them here based on answers from several residential fence companies and residential fence builders that focus on home fence designs and needs.

 This can depend on where you live.
 A home fence is considered to be a permanent and prominent fixture, creating a visual impact on the property and surrounding neighborhood.
 If you live within city limits or within a development, building a home fence without a permit could get you cited and fined.